 Canon 5D Mark IV vs Leica M8

 The Canon EOS 5D Mark IV and the Leica M8 are two digital cameras that were announced, respectively, in August 2016 and September 2006.
-The 5D Mark IV is a DSLR, while the M8 is a rangefinder-style mirrorless camera.
+The 5D Mark IV is a DSLR, while the M8 is a rangefinder-focusing mirrorless camera.
 The cameras are based on a full frame (5D Mark IV) and an APS-H (M8) sensor.
 The Canon has a resolution of 30.1 megapixels, whereas the Leica provides 10.4 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.